How to Grow Lavender: The Complete Guide

 Cooking Notes

-Although edible, lavender is little used in recipes.
-It’s occasionally included as a constituent of herbes de Provence mixes, and leaves can be chopped and added sparingly to some sauces or used in shortbread biscuits.
+The herb is often used in herbes de Provence mixes, and leaves can be chopped and added sparingly to some sauces, shortbread biscuits and baked goods, ice cream, teas, and lemonade.

 See our recipe for lavender scones and honey-lavender syrup, as well as a recipe for making your own lavender-herb tea.